krruzic/Reader-YC/README.md

 app UUID: 425c7891-ab84-4cb4-a628-6cfeaec6fd1b

 Reader|YC is a native hackernews client built with Cascades and Python (using Blackberry-tart).
 Instead of using often unstable APIs, this app directly scrapes Hackernews for posts (and soon comments) to ensure maximum uptime.
-Currently the app is at V0.8, almost ready for release.
+Currently the app is at V1.0, and is available on BB World

+You're currently reading the Dev branch, where the latest, unstable code can be found.

 The post scraping is based heavily off of Dimillian's Sublime plugin found [here](https://github.com/Dimillian/Sublime-Hacker-News-Reader)

+The comment scraping was originally using a similar structure to the post scraping, but that was too slow.
+So I switched to an API, but that was unreliable.

+I'm now using a new scraping method, that should be much faster, and allows for comment caching.

 Here is a current screenshot of the main page:
 ![image](https://raw.github.com/krruzic/Reader-YC/master/screenshot.png)